 Hemp Laws UK

-Hemp remains a highly disputed product, with individuals claiming that possession and cultivation of hemp flowers is illegal under UK Law, but the production and sale and hemp leaves is not.
+Hemp remains a highly disputed product, with individuals claiming that possession and cultivation of hemp flowers is illegal under UK Law, but the production and sale and hemp seeds is not.
 This not only epitomises the complexities of the law on the cannabis plant (as hemp and cannabis come from the same source), it also highlights the need for a comprehensive report on the exact laws on all products related to cannabis, not just fertilised buds.

 Cannabidiol (CBD) is completely legal under UK law.
 It is extracted from cannabis plants that are grown separately to those cultivated for drug use; they cannot grow together because cross pollution causes infertility.
 Whilst hemp is considered a completely legal product in the UK, the recreational version of the drug, cannabis, is not.